kdlong/SMP_18_001_CWR/firstReading.md

    -> In general, clearly specify for each "XLO" label whether you refer
       to EW or to QCD.

-**ADDRESSED: The name MadGraph5_aMC@NLO is the full name of the generator, which admittedly leads to awkward phrasing when it's used at LO.
+**The name MadGraph5_aMC@NLO is the full name of the generator, which admittedly leads to awkward phrasing when it's used at LO.
 In all cases we mean LO/NLO/NNLO in QCD, which should be clear by the definition of the acronyms.**

 l.81: 'resonant W boson propagator', perhaps a stupid question, but could there be also a 'resonant Z boson propagator'

-**ADDRESSED: Yes, Z can be on or off-shell and can include gamma.* The important point is that the W must be resonant, and it is decayed with MadSpin.
+**Yes, Z can be on or off-shell and can include gamma.* The important point is that the W must be resonant, and it is decayed with MadSpin.
 This is done to reduce the complexity of the generation.**

 l.84: 'Contributions with an initial state b quark are not included' Weird, why not?
   Please motivate.

-**ADDRESSED: They are treated as background as part of the  tZq process.
+**They are treated as background as part of the  tZq process.
 This has been clarified.**

 l.91: why does one need to merge different jet multiplicities?

-**ADDRESSED: Having a ME description of the n+1j process is always preferable for a description of n-jet kinematics**
+**Having a ME description of the n+1j process is always preferable for a description of n-jet kinematics**

 l.96:, how can the diagrams in Fig.1 (a) and (b) interfere, they have